will-44/Noldo/README.md

 ```

 ## Notes / gotchas
+- **Claude.ai** - This project have been entierely generate with claude.ai.
 - **torch CPU-only** — must be pinned ≤ 2.8.x (see "Rebuilding").
 - **Ollama** — must listen on `0.0.0.0` (systemd override) and store its models on
   `/data` (the 54 GB eMMC `/` fills up quickly).
 Already configured.